cfengine/documentation/manuals/design-center/enterprise-sketch-flow.markdown

 policy.

-`/opt/cfengine` is chosen as the base directory rather than `/var/cfengine` due tospace utilization concerns in `/var` when many users check out their local git  clone.
-It should have enough free space to store the size of the gitmasterfiles clone times the number of users in the `cf_vcs` role.
+`/opt/cfengine` is chosen as the base directory rather than `/var/cfengine` due to space utilization concerns in `/var` when many users check out their local git  clone.
+It should have enough free space to store the size of the git masterfiles clone times the number of users in the `cf_vcs` role.

 ### The hosts and /var/cfengine/inputs